jphoke/tlsscanner/README.md

 - ❌ Exploiting discovered vulnerabilities
 - ❌ Any malicious or unauthorized purposes

-This is a defensive security tool - think "security team's best friend," not "hacker's toolkit."
+This is a defensive security tool - think "security team's best friend", not "scriptkiddie toyz".

 ## Upgrading from Previous Versions